microsoft/wcnspect/README.md

 Currently, this project's code makes the following assumptions:

-* The port that winspect server nodes use is 50051 (assumed on client side).
+* The port that winspect server nodes use is 50051 (this is currently required on client-side).
 * When applying `winspectserv-daemon.yml`, the user has access to the ACR referenced in the file.

 ## Contributing